tomas-ravalli/dynamic-pricing-engine/README.md

 </br>

 > [!WARNING]
-> * **Data:** All data presented in this public repository is synthetically generated.
-It is designed to mirror the statistical properties of the original dataset without revealing any confidential information.
+> * **Data:** All data presented in this public repository is synthetically generated and it may not mirror the statistical properties of the original dataset.
 > * **Code:** To honor confidentiality agreements, the source code and data for the original project are private.
-This repository demonstrates the modeling approach and best practices used in the real-world solution.
+This repository demonstrates the system design and modeling approach used in the real-world solution.
 > * **Complexity:** This repository provides a high-level demonstration of the project's architecture and methodology.
 Certain implementation details and model complexities have been simplified for clarity.

 </br>